-- All government procedures relating to environmental and social matters, and in terms with the safeguards policies, have been (or will be) complied, prior to commencement of construction, - Detailed designs incorporate appropriate, specific features aimed at minimising adverse impacts and enhancing beneficial impacts, - bid documents for contractors contain appropriate clauses to require the effective and efficient control of environmental impacts arising from construction activities - Work on the project communications plan is substantially completed.
+- All government procedures relating to environmental and social matters, and in terms with the safeguards policies, have been (or will be) complied, prior to commencement of construction; - Detailed designs incorporate appropriate, specific features aimed at minimising adverse impacts and enhancing beneficial impacts; - Bid documents for contractors contain appropriate clauses to require the effective and efficient control of environmental impacts arising from construction activities; - Work on the project communications plan is substantially completed.
 It is assumed that ORTCP will lead the development using in-house resources, and informed by recommendations emanating from this work.
-The ORTCP's grievance redress strategy will incorporate requirements related to these works. - Project GRM is in place - Consultations have been carried out
+The ORTCP's grievance redress strategy will incorporate requirements related to these works; - Project GRM is available and operational; and - Consultations are conducted with relevant stakeholders.